Common Types of Heart Defects

 Congenital heart defects are structural problems arising from abnormal formation of the heart or major blood vessels.
 At least 18 distinct types of congenital heart defects are recognized, with many additional anatomic variations.
-Recent progress in diagnosis and treatment (surgery and heart catheterization) makes it possible to fix most defects, even those once thought to be hopeless.
+Ongoing progress in diagnosis and treatment (surgery and heart catheterization) makes it possible to treat most defects, even those once thought to be hopeless.

-If your child is born with a heart defect today, the chances are better than ever that the problem can be overcome and that a normal adult life will follow.
-As diagnosis and treatment continue to advance, scientists will develop better treatments for these and other defects.
+If your child is born with a heart defect today, the chances are better than ever that the problem can be overcome and that a fulfilling adult life will follow.
+As diagnosis and treatment continue to advance, treatments other defects will be developed.
 Your cardiologist will discuss your particular heart defect, treatment options and expected results.

 The descriptions and pictures of common heart defects that follow will help you understand the heart problem you or your child are facing.
 For more in-depth information, use the links which will provide a deeper of explanation of the science and will also answer some common questions such as treatment options, ongoing care needs, and expected limitations or activity levels.